How to Keep Barn Doors from Swinging (6 Ways)

 Additionally, anti-swing door stops can also be purchased online and delivered right to your (barn) door.

-These devices usually come in different sizes, colors, and shapes, so make sure that the one you choose matches your door, both in look and dimensions.
+These devices usually come in different sizes, colors, and shapes.
+Make sure that the one you choose matches your door, both in look and dimensions.

 Latches and locks